 - Use a changing table safety rail.

 - Use of a safety strap or some other restraint.

 - Ensure the table’s surface is concave.

-- Ensure the height of the table is comfortable for you correct
+- Ensure the height of the table is comfortable for you.

-- Know when it’s time to stop using the table all together
+- Know when it’s time to stop using the table altogether.

 A diaper pail (or diaper genie) is essentially a trash can for used or dirty diapers.